Public-Private Partnership Workshops

 - Private Sector Participation – Federal law requires the public to be involved in the transportation planning process, and specifically requires that private providers be provided an opportunity to be consulted in developing transportation plans and programs in both urbanized and rural areas.

-As part of the SAFETEA-LU statutory requirements, FTA issued the following report to Congress on the Costs, Benefits, and Efficiencies of Public-Private Partnerships for Fixed Guideway Capital Projects (PDF)in 2007, which provides an overview of the implications of using PPPs, as well as an analysis of the legal and institutional issues associated with implementing PPPs for transit projects.
+As part of the SAFETEA-LU statutory requirements, FTA issued a report to Congress on the Costs, Benefits, and Efficiencies of Public-Private Partnerships for Fixed Guideway Capital Projects in 2007, which provides an overview of the implications of using PPPs, as well as an analysis of the legal and institutional issues associated with implementing PPPs for transit projects.

 Turnkey Demonstration Program